artbrock/artbrock.com/_metacurrency-resources/2017-02-27-intro-to-currency-design.md

 - flow
 ---

-Transcript of the "Intro to Currency Design" conversation between me and Ferananda
+A transcript of the "Intro to Currency Design" conversation between me and Ferananda